derekpedersen/kube-me-up/README.md

 The docs for getting started with `EKS` can be found [here](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).

-## Nginx Ingress
+## Ingress Nginx

-`nginx-ingress` allows us to configure an HTTP load balanger for applications running on our `kubernetes-cluster`.
+`ingress-nginx` allows us to configure an HTTP load balanger for applications running on our `kubernetes-cluster`.

-The `nginx-ingress` can be installed following these [instructions](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/).

 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx && \